storybookjs/ember/docs/addons/addons-api.md

 ### addons.getChannel()

-Get an instance to the channel where you can communicate with the manager and the preview.
+Get an instance to the channel to communicate with the manager and the preview.
 You can find this in both the addon register code and your addon’s wrapper component (where used inside a story).

 It has a NodeJS [EventEmitter](https://nodejs.org/api/events.html) compatible API.
 So, you can use it to emit events and listen for events.